 The goal is to predict the function \(y(x)\) based on the input \(x\).
 The dataset is often used as a benchmark dataset for regression algorithms due to its diverse mix of relationships (linear, quadratic, nonlinear, Gaussian random noise) between the input features and the target function.

-The next architecture, which used only one function \(g\) for all features, maintains a similar structure to the multiple \(g\) functions approach.
-The only difference is in the dimensionality of the inner layers: we increased the width from 16 to 200.
-This increased capacity allows the single function to learn more complex patterns and compensate for the constraint of using just one function instead of multiple specialized ones.
+The second architecture using single function \(g\) for all features maintains similar structure but increases inner layer width from 16 to 200.
+This increased capacity allows single functions to learn complex patterns, compensating for the constraint versus multiple specialized functions.

-Another asymptotic result comes from a posterior concentration property.
-Here, \(\hat{f}_N\) is constructed as a regularized MAP (maximum a posteriori) estimator, which solves the optimization problem
+Another asymptotic result comes from posterior concentration.
+Here, \(\hat{f}_N\) is a regularized MAP (maximum a posteriori) estimator solving:

 A key result in the deep learning literature provides convergence rates for deep neural networks.
 Given a training dataset of input-output pairs \(( x_i , y_i)_{i=1}^N\) from the model \(y = f(x) + \epsilon\) where \(f\) is a deep learner (i.e. superposition of functions